TanStack/router/docs/guide/type-safety.md

 }
 ```

-In this case, the `search` variable will be typed as a flattened intersection of all possible search params, potentially undefined, from all routes in the router.
+In this case, the `search` variable will be typed as a union of all possible search params from all routes in the router.

 ## Router Context